roolebo/tianocore.github.io/New to git.md

     * If the merged commit is pushed upstream, then unfortunately it will persist in history.
 This is not really a big deal, but just be sure that the merge worked correctly.
+If you find that changes were actually lost then add new commits to re-apply the changes.

 * `git pull`